dczia/Defcon28-Badge/README.md

  psk="<Password for your wireless LAN>"
 }
 ```
+Finally add an empty file called SSH to the /boot folder to enable SSH.

 More info at: https://www.raspberrypi.org/documentation/configuration/wireless/headless.md

 *If you have a keyboard and monitor*

-Log into your Pi using the default Raspbian username and password then use the tool raspi-config to setup WiFi.
+Log into your Pi using the default Raspbian username and password then use the tool raspi-config to setup WiFi and enable SSH.

 Alternativly you can use the commandline to setup your wireless network.